 Many people are unaware that there are things you can do to change the environment that will make a big difference.
 Here are my five top tips for things you can do at home.

 People with memory problems seem to lose recent memories first.
 If you change color schemes and move furniture about, the person might seem pleased.
 But the next day when they wake up they might forget that they agreed to it, and that will cause agitation and distress.
 Leave well alone if the person is used to their environment.

 People with dementia are usually older so they need more light just to see.
 All of us notice this with the passing years.
 You need a brighter light to read or thread a needle.
 If you have dementia you can’t remember where things are, and so being able to see them makes a huge difference.

 Get more lamps in the room, and put brighter bulbs in them.
 Open drapes really wide so that light can come in.
 Cut down foliage from around windows and clean them.

 I did say “don’t change anything” because of the risk of causing confusion.
 But to be honest, sometimes it is worthwhile.
 Anything that stops a person going into hospital is good.
 Hospitals are really bad for people with dementia.

 For someone with dementia, too much noise is as disabling as a stairway would be for a person in a wheelchair.
 It stops them in their tracks.
 The brain effects of dementia make it hard to concentrate, or to separate out the background sounds that we used to be able to ignore.
 That makes listening and understanding even harder.

 Remember that there is a lot of home technology that can help with entertainment and for safety.
-Skype and Facebook can transform a person’s life by bringing friends and family into the home without the need to go out and about.
+Facetime and Facebook can transform a person’s life by bringing friends and family into the home without the need to go out and about.
 Of course getting out is really important, but if there are days when it is hard because of weather or availability of transport, you can have fun on screen.